-If you choose not to re-register as an NLSA referee, then as per Canada Soccer regulations, after 2 years your referee qualification expires.
-For example, if you first qualified in 2010, but you were not registered in 2018 or 2019, then you would need to apply to the referee committee and follow the required procedures in order to register as a referee in 2021.
+If you choose not to re-register as an NLSA referee, then as per Canada Soccer regulations, after two years your referee qualification expires.
+For example, if you first qualified in 2011, but you were not registered in 2019 or 2020, then you would need to apply to the referee committee and follow the required procedures in order to register as a referee in 2021.
 Canada Soccer have indicated however, that if a referee did not register in 2020 or 2021 specifically due to COVID related issues, then the qualification can be extended if the referee demonstrates they are familiar with the current Laws.

-To re-certify as a referee, the following guidelines will be applied by the referee committee.
+To re-certify as a referee, the referee committee will apply the following guidelines.
 The registration database contains records going back to 2011.
 Any referee who wishes to re-certify and who last registered prior to 2011 must produce evidence of taking and passing referee courses.
-If they cannot provide such documentation they must take a full entry level or small-sided course.
+If they cannot provide such documentation, they must take a full entry level or small-sided course.

 For referees who registered at some point from 2011 onwards, or registered prior to 2011 and can produce evidence of passing a course, the following guidelines apply:-